exercism/python/exercises/practice/dnd-character/.docs/instructions.md

 Because constitution is 3, the constitution modifier is -4 and the hitpoints are 6.

+Implement a method called ability that returns a random ability from the ones defined in the constructor.

 ## Notes

 Most programming languages feature (pseudo-)random generators, but few